 To carry out the Medium-term Business Plan steadily for realizing the new Group Vision, the Company has formulated the new "Officer Remuneration Policy" including the introduction of a stock-based remuneration system for officers in fiscal 2017.
-The basic policies on the officer remuneration are as follows:
+Furthermore, in April 2020, we revised the policy to reflect the promotion of sustainability management and to further enhance the content of the policy.